21satvik/personal_expenses_app/README.md

 ## Contact

 Satvik Kumar - [@EspersScythe#7834](https://discordapp.com/users/501786443010670593) - satvikkumar2101@gmail.com<br>
-Any and all suggestions are most welcome
+Any and all suggestions are most welcome.